 6. One of the most important pieces of marriage help is paying attention to the language you use when communicating with your partner.
 If you need to criticize, make it constructive.
 Instead of using words like bullets (ex.
 “You never spend time with me,”) turn the phrase around to begin with “I” or “we” (ex.
 “I miss spending time with you the way we used to.”)
 Incorporate more of: I love you, Thank you, I understand, I am proud of you….
 Avoid: You always, You never, You’re such a….”

 7. Make sure things are fair.
-Sharing responsibilities is one of the best ways how to help my marriage.
+Sharing responsibilities is one of the best ways how to help my marriage or how to save my marriage.
 One partner shouldn’t have more of a burden than the other because it can give rise to resentment.
 If your partner is doing something like washing the dishes or taking things out of the car, don’t think twice about giving them a hand.

 8. Don’t be hostile, defensive, snide, or blaming, even if you’re upset.
 Practice keeping your cool and having levelheaded conversations.
 If you see that things are escalating, go ahead and walk away for a bit to let things cool down before continuing the conversation.